MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 For more information on Docker and the Docker toolset visit [Docker.com](https://www.docker.com/).

-## Windows Server / Server Core
+## Windows Server

 ### Install Docker

 The Docker Daemon and CLI are not shipped with Windows Server or Windows Server Core, and not installed with the Windows Container feature.
 Docker will need to be installed separately.
 This document will walk through manually installing the Docker daemon and Docker client.
 Automated methods for competing these task will also be provided.

 The Docker Daemon and CLI have been developed in the Go language.
 At this time, docker.exe does not install as a Windows Service.
-There are several methods that can be used to create a Windows service, one example shown here uses nssm.exe.
+There are several methods that can be used to create a Windows service, one example shown here uses `nssm.exe`.

 Download docker.exe from `https://aka.ms/ContainerTools` into the System32 directory on the Container Host.